caseymcj/raspberrypi_node_camera_web_streamer/README.md

 The camera is streamed as a .mjpeg file into a &lt;img /&gt; tag.
 The implementation is simple yet fully effective.

-## Example project
+## Simple Example Project
-A simple example project can be installed via git:
+A simple example project can be installed from git:

-### Install via git

 Assuming you already have node.js set up, steps to install are:

 1. Clone the repository: `git clone https://github.com/caseymcj/raspberrypi_node_camera_web_streamer`
 1. Restore dependencies by running `npm install` from within the folder of the repository
 1. Start the server by running `node index.js`
-1. Navigate to the new site by going to `http://<ip_address>:3000`
+1. Navigate to the site in a web browser by going to `http://<ip_address>:3000`

 Anything inside the `public` folder is hosted as static content.
 The index.html page gives an example of how to stream from the camera.
-The ky tag for this is
+The key tag for this is
 ```
 <img src="stream.mjpg" />
 ```